12 Collaboration styles for working together effectively

 How to identify the right collaboration style for your team?

-To identify collaboration style for your team, evaluate your team’s dynamics and the existing organizational structure, communication preferences, and team goals.
+To identify your team’s collaboration style, evaluate the team’s dynamics, organizational structure, communication preferences, and goals.

 Begin by evaluating team dynamics, whether your members thrive on structured or flexible collaboration, and whether decisions are best made collectively or by leadership.
-Teams that handle creative projects may benefit from a participative and cooperative style, while teams managing technical projects with deadlines may prefer a coordinated or structured style.
+Teams handling creative projects may benefit from a participative, cooperative style, while teams managing technical projects with deadlines may prefer a coordinated, structured style.

 Simultaneously, consider your organization’s structure, whether it is a rigid hierarchy with defined workflow or a flat organization that encourages peer-to-peer input.

-After that, analyze the team’s goals and needs of the project, whether it requires innovation, strong relationship-building, or productivity.
+After that, analyze the team’s goals and project needs, including whether the project requires innovation, strong relationship-building, or productivity.
 The final step is to discuss with the team to establish team norms and agree on collaborative approaches that align with these factors.
-The chosen style must be feasible within this existing system to be adopted successfully.
+The chosen style must be feasible within the existing system to be successfully adopted.

 What is the role of leadership in shaping collaboration style?